 Buses are a great option; they are cheap and offer the chance to take in the scenery as you travel.

-Also, there are a number of daily passes where you can hop on and off, so you get to set your own pace of travelling around the islands.
+Also, there are a number of daily passes where you can hop on and off, so you get to set your own pace of travelling around Fiji's islands.

-Another option is taxi's and share-taxi's (share-taxi's are usually white mini-vans that congregate together and set-off when they reach their capacity of six to eight).
-Even though these are more expensive, they're usually more efficient.
+Another option is taxis and share-taxis.
+Share-taxis are usually white mini-vans that congregate together and set-off when they reach their capacity of 6-8.
+These are more expensive, but they're usually more efficient.
 If a taxi has a meter, make sure you ask to go on it; it'll be much cheaper than you trying to negotiate a price.

-The current going rate from resorts on Nadi beach to Nadi downtown is FJ$8 per passenger, and FJ$12 to the airport - you should be able negotiate this price reasonably easily.
-Have some fun with it.
+The current going rate from resorts on Nadi beach to Nadi downtown is FJ$8 per passenger, and FJ$12 to the airport - you should be able negotiate this price reasonably easily as the driver will know that's what's fair.

 Ferries are a good way to travel from island to island, and there are a number of day and night cruises for sightseeing on the reef and the islands.